 Over 569,000 staff responded to the 2019 survey, a response rate of 48.5% (compared to a response rate of 45.7% in 2018).

-All full-time and part-time staff who were directly employed by an NHS organisation on 1 September 2019 were eligible to respond.
 The fieldwork for the survey was carried out in October and November 2019.

 The survey results and associated documentation can be viewed at the National NHS Staff Survey Co-ordination Centre.